Hotel Casa Arnel

 Plenty of helpful traveler services are offered and the bright little Cafe El Ágora , next door and under the same ownership, does a fine range of breakfasts, light meals, teas and coffees.

 Our independent authors have visited Hotel Casa Arnel and selected this as one of our recommended hotels in Oaxaca City.

 Located 2 km from Oaxaca Zocalo Square and 5 minutes’ drive from Oaxaca’s Contemporary Art Museum, Casa Arnel features Mexican-style architecture, a furnished terrace and free Wi-Fi throughout.

 The rooms offer rustic décor, and either shared or private bathroom.
 Some of the rooms come with tiled floors and fan.

 The on-site restaurant with cafeteria style offers local food.
 Guests can find other options at Oaxaca’s main square.

 Casa Arnel is 400 metres from El Llano Park and 650 metres from Juarez Theatre.
 Rufino Tamayo Museum is 2 km away and Xoxocotlan International Airport is a 20-minute drive away.

 Featuring free WiFi and a restaurant, Hotel Casa Arnel offers accommodation in Oaxaca de Juárez.
 Private parking is available on site.

 You will find a 24-hour front desk at the property.

-The hotel also offers bike hire and car hire.
+The hotel also offers bike hire.
 Downtown Oaxaca de Juarez is 1.3 km from Hotel Casa Arnel, while Monte Alban is 6 km from the property.